-The ambulance fee schedule system incorporates several add-on payment policies tied to the mode of ambulance transportation and/or the geographic location of the point of pickup.
+The ambulance fee schedule incorporates several add-on payments tied to the mode of ambulance transportation and/or the geographic location of the point of pickup.

-The rural short-mileage ground ambulance add-on payment policy increases the standard mileage rate by 50 percent for the first 17 miles of a ground transport if the pick-up ZIP code is rural.
-The rural air transport add-on payment policy reimburses providers and suppliers 50 percent more than the urban air ambulance base payment and the mileage rate if the point-of-pickup ZIP code is
+The rural short-mileage ground ambulance add-on payment increases the standard mileage rate by 50 percent for the first 17 miles of a ground transport if the pick-up ZIP code is rural.
+The rural air transport add-on payment increases the

-Table 1 Medicare ambulance service levels and conversion factors, 2021
+Table 1 Medicare ambulance service levels and conversion factors, 2022